 Your program may not have sufficiently constrainted types to make invalid state

 unrepresentable.
-In this case you may want to use panic
+In this case you may want to use panic to crash the program

 when an invalid state is reached, which is often preferable than silently